xrdocs/design/_blogs/peering-fabric-test.md

 if there are multiple 3<sup>rd</sup> party facilities in a close geographic area, each with unique peers you want to connect to.
-There may also be multiple independent peering facilities within a small geographic area you do not wish to install a complete peering fabric into.
+There may also be multiple independent peering facilities within a small geographic area you do not wish to install a complete Peering Fabric into.
 In those cases, connecting remote PFL nodes to a larger peering fabric can be done using optical transport or longer range gray optics.